cloud-bulldozer/benchmark-operator/CONTRIBUTE.md

 * Ensure all resources created are within the `my-ripsaw` namespace, this can be done by setting namespace to use `operator_namespace` var.
 This is to ensure that the resources aren't defaulted to current active namespace which is what `meta.namespace` would default to.
+* All resources created as part of your role should use `trunc_uuid` ansible var in their names and labels, so for example [fio-client job template](roles/fio-distributed/templates/client.yaml) has the name `fio-client` and label `app: fiod-client`, instead we'll append the var `trunc_uuid` to both the name and label so it'll be `fio-client-{{ trunc_uuid }}` and label would be `app:fiod-client-{{ trunc_uuid }}`.
+The reason for this is that 2 parallel runs of some benchmark aren't going to interfere with each other if each resource and its label is unique for that run.
+We could've looked at using the full uuid but we hit an issue with character limit of 63 so using the truncated uuid which is the first 8 digits.

 ### Best practices for new workloads
 The following steps are suggested for your workload to be added: